twosixlabs/armory/docs/docker.md

 and run evaluations on an image that has all additional requirements for their defense.

+### Custom Images

+If you wish to utilize custom images for armory, these can be directly specified by either the `"docker_image"` field of the [config file](docs/configuration_files.md) of `armory run <path/to/config.json>` or in the CLI of the `launch` and `exec` commands, as in `run launch <custom_image:tag>`.

+Note: since Armory executes commands on detached containers, the `CMD` of the Docker image will be *ignored* and replaced with `tail -f /dev/null` to ensure that the container does not exit while those commands are being executed.

 ## Building Images from Source
 When using a released version of armory, docker images will be pulled as needed when evaluations are ran.
 However if there are issues downloading the images (e.g. proxy)